 There are some parallels between this story and Jesus' parable of the prodigal son.
-He ran away from home too, and his father welcomed him back in a way in which he was never able to fellowship with the oldest son.
+He ran away from home too, and his father got him back in a way in which he was never able to have the oldest son.
 There is nothing glorious in our sin and failure.
-But once we repent, that repentance surely adds a sparkle to our salvation.
+But once we repent, they surely add a sparkle to our salvation.
 Experiences like these make us marvel at the fact that in all things God works for the good of those who love Him.
 It is the love of God that makes the difference.

-By putting it this way, Paul makes a plea for forgiveness for his son Onesimus.
+By putting it this way Paul makes a plea for forgiveness for his son Onesimus.
 If Philemon realizes God's purpose in the "separation," how could he punish his slave?
-There can only be joy in the fact that he, who ran away as a slave, came back as a brother.
-In the Old Testament slaves were not permanently slaves in the nation of Israel.
-They had to be released, either at the Year of Jubilee, or after a period of seven years.
+There can only be ' JOY in the fact that he, who ran away as a slave, came back as a brother.
+In the Old Testament slaves were not for keeps in the nation of Israel.
+They had to be released, either at the year of Jubilee, or after a period of seven years.
 In the heathen world this rule did not apply, of course.
 But even a heathen knew that his slave would only be his possession for this life.
 Speaking about death Job says: "There the wicked cease from turmoil, and there the weary are at rest.
 Captives also enjoy their ease; they no longer hear the slave driver's shout.
-The small and the great are there, and the slave is freed from his master."
-Like all possessions slaves are transient, but brothers are forever.
+The small and the great are there, and the slave is freed from his master."24 Like all possessions slaves are transient, but brothers are forever.
 Death does not part us.

 Paul drives his point home forcefully in vs. 16.
 In the Roman world slaves were not considered to have souls.
 As a Christian, Philemon had probably changed his mind already on this subject.
-But Paul wanted him to realize that the master should recognize the slave as a person, that is as a fellow human being, a brother, both in the natural sense of the words as well as in the spiritual.
+But Paul wants him to realize that the master should recognize the person in his slave, that is a fellow human being, a brother, both in the natural sense of the words as in the spiritual.